 Open Enrollment is the yearly period when individuals can enroll in a health insurance plan.
 Those who enroll outside of this period must qualify for a Special Enrollment Period.

-Note: If you qualify for Medicaid or the Children’s Health Insurance Program (CHIP), you can apply any time.
+If you qualify for Medicaid or the Children’s Health Insurance Program (CHIP), you can apply any time.

-*Several states, including California, Colorado, and Washington, D.C., have extended their Open Enrollment through January.
+*Several states, including California, Colorado, and Washington, D.C., extended their Open Enrollment through January.
 Other states that use their own state exchange often extend their open enrollment as well.
 For more information, be sure to check your state's marketplace website.